AICogEngineer/JBFC_Group2/docs/plan.md

 We will start experimenting with batching normalization.
 Any other experiments will have their own branch, such as changing batch sizes, activation functions, or regularization.

+We will need to normalize the data in the range of their RGB values from (0-255) to the continuous range of 0 - 1 using (rgbvalue - 0) / (255 - 0).
+We will also need to add in data augmentation by applying image transformations (flipping, rotating, etc).
+This will help us create a larger dataset to train off of, since the data we have per category is small.

+We may also use Keras Tuner later for hypertuning, and some caching to make the training process faster.

 After experimenting, we will document all comparisons and findings into an `analysis.md`.
 The first usable model will be put into its own branch `alpha` for refinement and will be branched off of for any experimentation.

 The refined trained model will be pushed to `main`.